awspencer2026/grade_calculator/README.md

 This folder also contains the following files:
 1. report_card.txt - this is the output for the report card
-2. report.pdf - this is the report for the project

 How to run the code: